 You can’t expect to simply just discipline your child only once.
 Chastening your child reinforces in his mind which behavior is proper and which is not.

 In the New King James Version (NKJV), you will read, “He who spares his rod.”
 Notice who owns the rod.
 It is the parents.
 It is not the rod of other people.
-This is telling us that it us, parents, who are truly given the responsibility to discipline our children and this duty should not be delegated to other people.
+This is telling us that it is we, parents, who are truly given the responsibility to discipline our children and this duty should not be delegated to other people.

 Discipline guides a child.
 If a child doesn’t know that what he is doing is wrong, it will become a habit.
 If not corrected, it will ultimately lead to the destruction of the child.